PimLab/website-settings/README.md

 # Pimcore Website Settings Bundle

-Website Settings installer for Pimcore 5
+Website Settings installer for Pimcore 5 and Pimcore 6

 Often Pimcore Website-Settings are defined but has different value, depending on the system instance is running on and settings type.
 Additionally if you set up a new (development) environment the settings has set again because you can't add the data filled settings to